 Laurent Gbagbo’s trial in International Criminal Court for crime against humanity opened in January 2016.
-President of Ivory Coast from 2000 to 2011, was he an anti-colonialist liberator as he pretended or a true dictator?
-He’s sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
-His trial is still ongoing.
+He was acquitted in 2019, but the CCI’s Prosecutor appealed the judgment.
+President of Ivory Coast from 2000 to 2011, he is sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
+Was he an anti-colonialist liberator or a dictator?

 ES | 2015 | 52' / 67’ | HD | Spanish (sub.), English (sub.), Italian (sub.), French (sub.), German (sub.) | By Pablo Tosco, Jorge Fernandez, Pablo Iraburu | Arena Comunicacion Audiovisual

 FR | 2015 | 52' | HD | French, English (sub.) | By Fernando Favier | La Clairière Production | Broadcaster: France 3 Corse ViaStella

 What's up with the artistic freedom and through it, the freedom of expression in Marroco?
 Michel Gondry, the renowned film director, created a "Home Movie Factory", in March 2014, in a former slaughterhouse, which became a place for artistic expressions, in Casablanca, after launching the same initiative in Johannesburg, Moscow, New York, Paris, Rotterdam, Sao Paulo and Tokyo, just to name a few.
 A group of amateurs can shoot a movie for free in about 20 sets within 3 hours in order to experience the pure fun of creativity...and freedom.